Skip to content

 Signals are a mechanism used to trigger specific actions upon a given type of event happens within the Edgy models.

-The same way Django approaches signals in terms of registration, Edgy does it in the similar fashion.
+The same way Django approaches signals in terms of registration, Edgy does it in the similar fashion using the blinker library.

 Default signals